 Did you know?

-The first Thanksgiving was held in the first colony in St. Augustine, Fla., on Sept.
-7, 1565, decades before the pilgrims landed at Plymouth Rock.
+The first Thanksgiving was held in the first colony in St. Augustine, Florida, on Sept.
+8, 1565, decades before the pilgrims landed at Plymouth Rock.

 - The first Spanish ship carried 26 women to Florida.